-- end of life emissions (e.g. design for end of life reuse-recovery-recycle). - (ii) Supports indigenous biodiversity by providing a diversity of native-indigenous vegetation species in the appropriate arrangement and location and considering the form and functioning of ecological corridors. - (iii) Reduces operational water use through the inclusion of water efficient fixtures, and fittings, and onsite water retention and detention; and - (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater networksystem within the Zone and gives effect to the Guiding Principles for Stormwater Management set out in Chapter 27 Assessment Matters at 27.9.8.
+- end of life emissions (e.g. design for end of life reuse-recovery-recycle). - Supports indigenous biodiversity by providing a diversity of indigenous vegetation species in the appropriate arrangement and location and considering the form and functioning of ecological corridors. - Reduces operational water use through the inclusion of water efficient fixtures, and fittings, and onsite water retention and detention; and - (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater system within the Zone and gives effect to the Guiding Principles for Stormwater Management set out inChapter 27 Assessment Matters at 27.9.8.